 Chat to the staff who, in my experience, are willing to discuss all aspects of winemaking in Georgia.
 Grab a seat by the tall tables in the air-conditioned main room or take your glass outside and sit by the green garden overlooking the enormous granite buildings of parliament and central banks.

-If you like something a little sweeter, the Akhasheni semi-sweet red is a 100% natural wine with no added sugar and berry tones.
+If you like something a little sweeter, the Akhasheni semi-sweet red wine is a 100% natural product with no added sugar and berry tones.
 It’s also certified Bioorganic.

 Open every day (from around noon) until 10 pm